apache/flink-web/docs/content/posts/2024-11-25-whats-new-aws-connectors-5.0.0.md

 ## Summary
 In this blog, we have covered the motivation behind creating the new `KinesisStreamsSource` and `DynamoDbStreamsSource` connectors, highlighting their new features and migration guidance.
 Feel free to reach out on the Flink mailing list ([dev@flink.apache.org](mailto:dev@flink.apache.org)) or Flink Slack to discuss any further improvements.

-To get started with the connectors, follow one the guides below!
+To get started with the connectors, follow one of the guides below!

 * [**Amazon Kinesis Data Streams Source**](https://nightlies.apache.org/flink/flink-docs-stable/docs/connectors/datastream/kinesis/#kinesis-streams-source)
 * [**Amazon DynamoDB Streams Source**](https://nightlies.apache.org/flink/flink-docs-stable/docs/connectors/datastream/dynamodb/#amazon-dynamodb-streams-source)